History of Love Island (2015 TV series) in Timeline

 On February 14, 2016, the second series of Love Island was confirmed.

-May 2016: Second Series Airs
+May 2016: Second series begins airing

 On July 11, 2016, Cara De La Hoyde and Nathan Massey won the second series of Love Island.

-February 2017: Third Series Confirmed
+February 2017: Third series confirmed

 On February 14, 2017, the third series of Love Island was confirmed.

-May 2017: Love Island: Aftersun Confirmed
+May 2017: Love Island: Aftersun spin-off confirmed

 In May 2017, it was confirmed that a new spin-off show Love Island: Aftersun would air during the third series.